mrudu06/quiz_app/README.md

-# Cricket Quiz App 🏏
+i# Cricket Quiz App 🏏

 A dynamic cricket quiz application that generates questions using real-world data from Cricsheet and the generative capabilities of Google's Gemini AI.
 User authentication and scoring are managed via a PostgreSQL database.